kubernetes-sigs/cni-dra-driver/docs/design/device-configuration-api.md

 }
 ```

 Requests using the device class `cni.networking.x-k8s.io` must include exactly one configuration attached to it, so each configuration must point to a single request (one-to-one relationship between the config (CNI object) and the request).
-This configuration must specify the driver name `cni.dra.networking.x-k8s.io` and the corresponding CNI object in the `opaque.parameters` field.
+This configuration must specify the driver name `cni.dra.networking.x-k8s.io` and the corresponding `CNIConfig` object in the `opaque.parameters` field.

 Each request will configure one network interface in the pod.